WELCOME

 MILLIONAIRES, MANSIONS, AND MOTOR YACHTS: AN ERA OF OPULENCE, published by W. W. Norton in November 2004, this companion volume takes a close look at the men and women who commissioned magnificent yachts.
 Learn about their spouses, children, mansions, gardens, and lives – all enhanced with extraordinary images, most never previously published.
 Alfred I. and Jessie Ball du Pont dominate this volume with their homes and five yachts, including two unique vessels named NENEMOOSHA.
 Another impressive character is Thomas W. Lawson; visit his expansive estate, Dreamwold, and enjoy cruises aboard his many yachts, such as DREAMER.
 Other millionaires include notables John D. Spreckels and Emily Cadwalader (who commissioned a vessel destined for world renown as a U. S. presidential yacht, and then checkmated this achievement by ordering the largest private yacht ever built, the mighty SAVARONA), and lesser-known, but still fascinating people like Eugene Tompkins (the "Napoleon of theater managers"), George Fabyan, and Harry Darlington, among others.
 Learn about the individuals who shaped this era, like Thomas Fleming Day, photographer Nathaniel Stebbins, and the many builders and designers of splendid yachts.

-VOLUME IV focuses on two families: the Goulds and the Vanderbilts.
+THE GREAT STEAM YACHTS would not be complete without the Gould and Vanderbilt yachts.
 The latter family is well known today, while the former has been eclipsed by time.
 This is unfortunate, as the Goulds, beginning with patriarch Jay Gould and his impressive ATALANTA (featured in Volume I), were preeminent yachting enthusiasts.
 You are invited back in time to revisit Gould's children and their many fine steam yachts, such as Howard Gould's mighty 272-foot NIAGARA, George Gould's impressive 303-foot ATALANTA (II), Anna Gould's 245-foot auxiliary bark VALHALLA, and Frank Gould's diminutive (by comparison) 185-foot HELENITA.
 But the Vanderbilts surpassed the Goulds in their propensity for grand yachts.
 Many of the mansions built by this extended family are revered landmarks today, but their many yachts have been long scrapped and largely forgotten.
 Through hundreds of pristine, never published images, you are invited to step aboard these splendid creations once again.